The Research and Analysis Center: Organization

-Each center director is subordinate to the TRAC director.
+Each center director was subordinate to the TRAC director.

 Program

-The TRAC program of operations research and analysis is forward-looking and addresses a wide range of military topics.
-The analysis is conducted within a joint framework of combined arms operations across a full spectrum of missions and environments.
-TRAC leads major studies of new warfighting operations and organization (O&O) concepts and requirements, and Acquisition Category (ACAT) I and special interest ACAT II and II and Analysis of Alternatives (AoA) in line with the JCIDS process.
-Research topics span doctrine, training, leader development, organization, materiel, and soldier support (DOTMLPF).
+The TRAC program of operations research and analysis was forward-looking and addresses a wide range of military topics.
+The analysis was conducted within a joint framework of combined arms operations across a full spectrum of missions and environments.
+TRAC led major studies of new warfighting operations and organization (O&O) concepts and requirements, and Acquisition Category (ACAT) I and special interest ACAT II and II and Analysis of Alternatives (AoA) in line with the JCIDS process.
+Research topics spanned doctrine, training, leader development, organization, materiel, and soldier support (DOTMLPF).

-Director, TRAC is the Army Futures Command executive agent for developing scenarios for use in studies and analysis.
-TRAC develops scenarios of potential military operations set in the future for use in modeling and analysis.
+Director, TRAC was the Army Futures Command executive agent for developing scenarios for use in studies and analysis.
+TRAC developed scenarios of potential military operations set in the future for use in modeling and analysis.